expertanalytics/rasputin/README.md

    print(f)
 ```

-This should print out
+This should print out:
 ```
 >> (3, 1, 2)
 >> (0, 1, 3)
 >> (0, 3, 2)
 ```
-Congratulations you triangulated a small mountain
+Congratulations!
+You just triangulated a small mountain.

 ## Data